An expression that is the ratio of two polynomials:

 ... but it depends on the degree of the top vs bottom polynomial.

-Just like "Proper" and "Improper", but in fact there are four possible cases (shown below).
-I also put a test value "1000" for each case, just to show you what happens:
+Just like "Proper" and "Improper", but in fact there are four possible cases, shown below.

 Let's look at each of those examples in turn: